zachchong/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
 Multiple upcoming interviews are scheduled at the same date and time.
   * 3a1.
-PressPal displays any one of them as the next interview, following priority of the person index.
-    Use case ends.
+PressPal will display the one belonging to the contact with the lower index in the contact book as the next upcoming interview.

 ## Non-Functional Requirements